Deep spirituality reminds us to be bold disciples that bring daring justice into our election conversations.

 - Political: This word comes from the Greek root polis, which refers to the building up of life, health, and sustainability of the city, our communities, and all within them.

-- Partisan: Refers to taking sides with a particular person, party, or cause.
-As a church, we seek to work with those who are negatively affected by government policies, but remain non-partisan regarding the democratic government of our country.
+- Partisan: Refers, in this case, to a strong affiliation with a specific political party.
+As a church, we seek to work with those who are negatively affected by government policies but remain non-partisan regarding the democratic government of our country.
 As a registered charity regulated by Canada Revenue Agency, the United Church must remain non-partisan.
 (Details on how to be non-partisan can be found in the Political Activity Guidelines in the downloads, below.)
-Nationally, regionally, and locally, the church advocates and comments on particular policies based on our principles but does not advocate for or comment on particular political parties.
+Nationally, regionally, and locally, the church advocates and comments on particular policies based on our principles but does not advocate for or comment on political party platforms.

 Resources